First Republic Bank teeters on collapse as regulators circle troubled lender

 The Federal Deposit Insurance Corporation is set to seize control of First Republic Bank, according to multiple reports.

-Shares of the ailing regional bank cratered on Friday following a CNBC report that it is likely to be seized by federal financial regulators, putting it in jeopardy of being the third bank to collapse since Silicon Valley and Signature banks.
+Shares of the ailing regional bank cratered on Friday following a CNBC report that it is likely to be seized by federal financial regulators, putting it in jeopardy of becoming the third bank to collapse since Silicon Valley and Signature Bank failed last month.
 FDIC officials think First Republic is out of time to arrange a rescue involving other banks, leaving the agency no choice but to take the bank into receivership, Reuters reported.

+Also read: Federal Reserve report blames Silicon Valley Bank execs - and itself - for bank's collapse

+"Receivership is basically the FDIC coming in and handling all the affairs of a failed bank.
+It's selling the assets of the bank to then meet the obligations of the bank, such as for example, the people who have $250,000 or less deposited," said Dr. Julian Vogel, an assistant professor of finance at San Jose State University.

+Looking at the big picture, Vogel says it's not easy to forecast how everything will play out.

+"It's hard to say.
+But, I don't think at this moment that we're in for a repeat of 2008," he said.

-First Republic's stock price, which topped $200 in 2001, plunged 43% on Friday and continued to sink in after-hours trading.
+First Republic's stock price, which topped $200 as recently as 2021, plunged 43% on Friday and continued to sink in after-hours trading.
 The shares have fallen 97% this year.

 Investors were spooked earlier this week by the San Francisco bank's disclosure that depositors withdrew more than $100 billion during last month's crisis, raising concerns about First Republic's stability.
 The fund outflows were "unprecedented," bank executives said on an earnings call Monday.